Author – Ron Herman

 The windows and doors are opened, chilling the home, and the atmosphere quickly.

 The fireplace pictured here was one of those fireplaces in the preceding story.
 It’s amazing that, while so many fireplaces were built during the “energy crisis” years, no attention was given as to how they would function.

 During these years homes became tighter with energy efficient windows, doors and insulation.
 Yet no thought was given as to where the air to create draft for the fireplace would come from.

 I remember the puzzled look, 25 years ago, on our Supplier’s face when I began asking if there was anything available to bring outside air into the fireplaces we were building.
 One of his comments was “why bother, no one else is doing that”.

 Once found, we had to order them 10 at a time, because they had no interest in stocking such an item.
 I also realize there are numerous ways to create draft for a fireplace, such as a fan on top of the flue, but that adds one more mechanical device that uses power.
 You still need a source of combustion air to make the fire burn!

-When we receive a call to check out a smoky fireplace, our first part is to inspect the chimney and fireplace completely, to be sure it is safe to use.
-We also look around, to determine where if any “free air” can come in to supply the fireplace.
+When we receive a call to check out a smoky fireplace, our first task is to inspect the chimney and fireplace completely, to be sure it is safe to use.
+We also look around, to determine where, if any, “free air” can come in to supply the fireplace.
 After we have determined the fireplace is safe to use, the next step is to ask our Customer to try and suffer through one more fire, but by opening a window first to supply some air for the fireplace to burn.

 After thoroughly inspecting this pictured fireplace and chimney, and making a few minor repairs we added an outside air intake.